AIDELabAZ/evolving_impacts_covid_africa/README.md

 ## Data cleaning

 The code in this repository cleans the raw phone surveys and replicates material (both in text and supplementary material) related to "Socioeconomic impact of COVID-19 in four African countries".
+We make no guarantee that variables no used in the analysis are cleaned or accurate.

 ### Pre-requisites